Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-There are no parameters and schema coverage is 100%.
+The tool has zero parameters, and schema coverage is complete.
 The description does not need to add parameter semantics.
-Baseline for 0 params is 4.
+Baseline score of 4 for no-parameter tools applies.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.